 While these were the lifts that stood out, please check the results as there were numerous records set and several outstanding lifters.

 Single Event World Championships will be contested in Malta this June.
 Any USA lifters who wish to go should go to the event on the ADFPF site and fill out the team application form.

 With Nationals beginning next year, we will likely require some type of qualification.
 Please support the ADFPF by entering or volunteering for meets in your area.
 As always, we encourage any feedback you may have!

-The ADFPF is a non-profit organization formed to provide all amateur athletes with legitimate drug-tested powerlifting, Strongman/women and Highland Games competitions through local, state, regional and national championships, while encouraging the growth of international amateur drug-free competition.
-To insure that the ADFPF as well as all ADFPF competitions are governed with integrity and by the highest standards of meet structure, officiating and organizational administration.
+The ADFPF is a non-profit organization formed to provide all amateur athletes with legitimate drug-tested powerlifting, Strongman/women and Highland Games competitions through local, state, regional and national championships while encouraging the growth of international amateur drug-free competition.
+To ensure that the ADFPF, as well as all ADFPF competitions, are governed with integrity and by the highest standards of meet structure, officiating and organizational administration.